 In 2014, Thom Tillis was elected to the Senate, defeating Democratic incumbent Kay Hagan.

-In the 2014 election, Thom Tillis received $22,888,975 in "dark money".
-Total outside spending reached $44 million for Hagan and $34.6 million for Tillis.
+In the 2014 election, Thom Tillis received $22,888,975 in "dark money", which constituted 81% of non-party outside spending in support.

 During his first speech on the Senate floor, in 2015, Thom Tillis called for opening up the United States' Atlantic coast for offshore drilling.

-In 2016, following the Orlando nightclub shooting, Thom Tillis voted for Republican bills to increase funding for the federal background check system and delay gun sales for 72 hours for individuals on the terrorist watchlist, but against Democratic bills to ban individuals on the terrorist watchlist from purchasing a gun and require background checks at gun shows and during online sales.
+In 2016, after the Orlando nightclub shooting, Thom Tillis voted for Republican bills to increase funding for the federal background check system and delay gun sales for 72 hours for individuals on the terrorist watchlist, but against Democratic bills to ban individuals on the terrorist watchlist from purchasing a gun and require background checks at gun shows and during online sales.

 In 2017, Thom Tillis called on Trump to withdraw the United States from the Paris Agreement.